Chart Color Schemes

 The educational profile of Potts Point - Woolloomooloo exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational attainment in Potts Point-Woolloomooloo is notably higher than national averages.
-61.9% of residents aged 15 and above have university qualifications, compared to 30.4% nationally and 32.2% in NSW.
-The most common qualification is a Bachelor degree at 39.4%, followed by postgraduate qualifications at 18.5%.
-Vocational pathways account for 21.0% of qualifications among those aged 15 and above, with advanced diplomas at 11.0% and certificates at 10.0%.
+Educational attainment in Potts Point - Woolloomooloo is notably higher than national and state averages.
+As of 2016, 61.9% of residents aged 15 years and over held university qualifications, compared to 30.4% nationally and 32.2% in New South Wales (NSW).
+The area's educational advantage is reflected in its higher education statistics: Bachelor degrees are the most common at 39.4%, followed by postgraduate qualifications at 18.5%, and graduate diplomas at 4.0%.
+Vocational pathways account for 21.0% of qualifications among those aged 15 years and over, with advanced diplomas making up 11.0% and certificates 10.0%.

 Frequently Asked Questions - Education